lauradmch/OPS-SAT-anomaly-detection/README.md

 Per-segment tabular features (`data/dataset.csv`) with Gradient Boosting Machine (GBM) and Isolation Forest baselines.
-Segment length is set by a human rater splitting channels into periods (Ruszczak et al. 2023, §2.1), so len/duration encode both real anomaly duration (collective anomalies are intrinsically extended) and annotation- window choice.
+Segment length is set by a human rater splitting channels into periods (Ruszczak et al. 2023 [^conf], §2.1), so len/duration encode both real anomaly duration (collective anomalies are intrinsically extended) and annotation- window choice.
 These sources are confounded and not identifiable from the data.
 The baselines are metadata-only control establishing how much AUCPR is achievable from